 The Yakunin and Malofeev Networks in France

 Orthodox charity foundations run by businessmen and oligarchs close to the Kremlin such as Vladimir Yakunin and Konstantin Malofeev constitute another central element of Russian presence in France.
 They have their own agenda but share many joint patterns of influence with the other actors of Russia's soft power.
-Of the two men, Vladimir Yakunin18 is undoubtedly closer to Putin.
+Of the two men, Vladimir Yakunin18 was undoubtedly closer to Putin.
 The two men have known each other since the early 1990s, when both were members of the International Center for Business Cooperation, a KGB-controlled organization based in St. Petersburg that was in charge of exports to the West.
-Along with Putin's two shadowy banker friends, Yuri Kovalchuk and Gennady Timchenko, they invested in the famous Ozero cooperative.19 Yakunin was a member of the Management Board of Transkreditbank, controlled by the Kovalchuk brothers, which financed the business activities of the Baltic ports, thus enabling Yakunin to invest in the road and rail transport sectors.
+Along with Putin's two banker friends, Yuri Kovalchuk and Gennady Timchenko, they invested in the famous Ozero cooperative.19 Yakunin was a member of the Management Board of Transkreditbank, controlled by the Kovalchuk brothers, which financed the business activities of the Baltic ports, thus enabling Yakunin to invest in the road and rail transport sectors.
 In 2000, when Putin came to power, Yakunin was appointed deputy transport minister, then in 2003 became head of the national rail company, RZhD (Rossiiskie zheleznye dorogi), one of the most powerful companies in Russia behind the major mining, oil, and gas corporations.
-Yakunin placed his entire family in key jobs: his son Andrei in the British company Venture Investments & Yield Management (VIYM), his second son in Gunvor, Timchenko's oil company, and his wife, Natalia, on the board of Millennium Bank, known for its links to the Kremlin.
 His career took an unexpected turn in August 2015 when he was dismissed from his post as head of RZhD.
-According to information obtained by the Russian TV channel Dozhd', the Kremlin, infuriated by his son's application for British citizenship, decided that it had a problem with Yakunin's son's somewhat opaque business activities in London.20

 "Orthodox Chekist," a phrase that references both his past at the KGB and his Orthodox beliefs.
 He positioned himself as an advocate for political orthodoxy very early, with the launch, in 2002, of the "Dialogue of Civilizations," an annual forum in Rhodes attended by many religious leaders.
-Underneath its philanthropic exterior, the forum is part of Moscow's para-diplomacy strategy.
-It was one of the first expressions of Russian soft power, a precursor to many other uses of the theme of "civilizations" by the Russian state and to closer links with UN organizations, in particular UNESCO.21
+It was one of the first expressions of Russian soft power, a precursor to many other uses of the theme of "civilizations" by the Russian state and to closer links with UN organizations, in particular UNESCO.20

-Yakunin is also close to Vladimir Kozhin, a key, if shadowy, figure, in Putin's networks.
-Between 2000 and 2014, Kozhin was Putin's property manager, responsible for managing the Presidential Administration's real-estate assets; he has since become the Russian president's advisor on military and technical cooperation.
+Between 2000 and 2014, Vladimir Kozhin was Putin's property manager, responsible for managing the Presidential Administration's real-estate assets; he has since become the Russian president's advisor on military and technical cooperation.
 He is also one of the "St. Petersburg clan," earning his stripes in the KGB during perestroika before becoming involved, alongside Putin, in business communities specializing in export.
 He was a major contributor to the Russian state's success in reclaiming Tsarist- and Soviet-owned properties abroad.
 He was also in charge of rebranding the historic sites of the Kremlin and St. Petersburg for major international summits, and has supervised mega-events such as the Olympic Games in Sochi.
 He played a major role in the construction of a new Russian Orthodox Center in Paris (see below).

 If we look more closely at these two Foundations, the very international character of their management committees is evident, a clear indication of their role as a "bridge" to European countries, especially France.
 Apart from Vladimir Yakunin and his wife, Nataliya, the Management Committee of the Foundation of St. Andrew the First-Called has just one other Russian citizen, Mikhail Yakushev, who held a high post in the Ministry of Communication between 2004 and 2006 and specializes in "internet governance."
 All the other Committee members are European citizens, the majority of them French.
 Among them is Archbishop Michel (Donskoff), a White Russian born in Paris, who held the post of archbishop of Geneva and Western Europe until 2017.
 During his time as archbishop, he served as a communication channel between the Patriarchate and the Orthodox parishes that have refused canonical reintegration.
 Another member of the Committee, René Frischknetcht, is first vice president of the Dresdner Bank, which is domiciled for tax purposes in Switzerland.
 The SS's bank during the Third Reich, it acquired the nickname of "Occupation Bank," as it financed the German occupation of Poland.
 More recently, the Dresdner Bank has developed close links with Putin; it opened a subsidiary in St. Petersburg in 1991, probably via KGB networks.
 Bernard Lozé likewise sits on the Committee.
 Lastly, the Committee includes Alexis Grigorieff, founder of the real-estate company Ageo, a company that is domiciled in Paris's 16th arrondissement but has no employees on its books, indicating its fictitious status or activities located in a tax haven.